theKashey/webpack-imported/README.md

 Never use this option for the main chunk.
 - [`async`]=true] - loads scripts with `async` tag, use `deferred` in other case.
 - [`critical-styles`=false] - enabled critical styles handling.
-No styles would be loaded or prefetched, but system would leave extra markup to prevent `MiniCssExtractPlugin` from adding them by itself.
+No styles would be loaded or prefetched, but system will leave extra markup to prevent `MiniCssExtractPlugin` from adding them by itself.
-With this option enabled __you have to call__ `processImportedStyles` after application start to load the missing styles.
+With this option enabled __you have to call__ `processImportedStyles` after the application starts to load the missing styles.